mouradsap/cloud-marketing-recommendation-ui-snippet/README.md

 ## Configuration

 There is no configuration required for the code snippet.
-The only requirement is to pass the mandatory parameters as per the html file example.
-As mentioned above, a prerequisite is to have an active Recommendation Scenario available on the underlying SAP Marketing Cloud system.
-Please refer to the [SAP Marekting Cloud help documentation](https://help.sap.com/viewer/b88f770e4b7c4ecead5477e7a6c7b8f7/1902.500/en-US/f2b2a435679e4edbbc9821f967445a6a.html) for additional instructions.
+The only requirement is to pass the mandatory parameters.
+As mentioned above,  an active recommendation scenario is required from the underlying SAP Marketing Cloud system.
+Please refer to the [SAP Marketing Cloud application help](https://help.sap.com/viewer/b88f770e4b7c4ecead5477e7a6c7b8f7/1902.500/en-US/f2b2a435679e4edbbc9821f967445a6a.html) for additional instructions.
-This Recommendation Scenario will provide the values for some of the mandatory parameters (l54, k13, k14,v).
+The recommendation scenario provides the values for some of the mandatory parameters (l54, k13, k14,v).

 ## Known Issues